 How are determined results by search engines, including Google, Yahoo!, Bing?

 Indeed, the SERPs (Search Engine Result Pages) are often misunderstood, prone to misinterpretation and hasty conclusions based on partial elements.

-This study was based on documents provided by Google and analyzed by experts.
+This study shows all the factors and is based on documents provided by Google and analyzed by experts.

 - There is a hierarchy of criteria

 - Panda and internal links